-How can you improve the quality of your blood and have healthier blood all around?
-Let’s start with the definition of blood, which is a liquid connective tissue which circulates through capillaries, veins, arteries, atria, and ventricles of all vertebrates.
-The red colour is caused by the presence of a haemoglobin pigment contained in erythrocytes.
+Let’s start with the definition of blood, which is a liquid connective tissue that circulates through capillaries, veins, arteries, atria, and ventricles of all vertebrates.
+The red color is due to the presence of the hemoglobin pigment contained in erythrocytes.

-Its consistency is dense, opaque, and flavoured with metal.
-However, the colour can vary: from scarlet, which is a sign of a high oxygen level, to dark red, which low in oxygen.
+Its consistency is dense, opaque, and has a metallic taste.
+However, the color can vary from scarlet, a sign of a high oxygen level, to dark red, which indicates low oxygen.
 The average pH of blood is 7.35 to 7.45.
-The temperature of blood is 38 °C – slightly higher than body temperature.
+The temperature of the blood is 38 °C – slightly higher than body temperature.